Courses and events for professionals working with deaf children

 NDCS education workshops

-Bespoke workshops on the above topics to meet your service’s specific needs are also available.
-Contact email@example.com for more information.
+Bespoke workshops to meet your service’s specific needs are also available including on, for example, morphology, working memory and assessments.
+Contact firstname.lastname@example.org for more information.

 - Various eLearning courses, now with BAA CPD points, visit AudiologyOnline.